Science couldn't find the pain

 Finding your pain in your skin

-Press your nail into your pain, and you'll find a fold crossing in your skin.
+Press your nail into your pain, and you'll discover a fold crossing in your skin.

-Grooming proves that the source of most aches and pains is not beneath the skin, but inside the folds of the skin itself; at the fold crossings.
+Grooming proves that the source of most aches and pains is not beneath the skin, but inside the folds of the skin itself; in the fold crossings.

 You don't need any expensive apparatus to check that out for yourself.